Towing after an accident

 - The number plate and make of your car;

 - The tow truck driver’s name and contact number; and

 Do not sign the form if anything has been left blank, or if you’re unhappy with the terms and conditions.
 Read the fine print to avoid being locked into having your car repaired by a particular repairer.
 These types of contract terms may be considered unfair under the Australian Consumer Law (ACL).
 If you believe that a term is potentially unfair, contact Consumer Protection to discuss further.

 If your car is towed to a storage yard, tell the tow truck operator your car is not to be repaired without the authorisation of you or your insurer.

 Department of Transport’s Tow truck consumer advice has more information.

 If you have a complaint, you may have rights under the Australian Consumer Law (ACL).

-You can lodge a complaint with Consumer Protection.
+If all your attempts to resolve this issue don’t work, you can lodge a complaint with Consumer Protection.